Telugu-Bible/.github/profile/README.md

 # Telugu-Bible

-We are here to build a awesome applications for telugu speaking people around the world.
+We are here to build an awesome application for Telugu-speaking people around the world.

 ![Logo](https://avatars.githubusercontent.com/u/195589235)